Skip to main content

 The Safe Harbor and Its Strict Requirements

 GINA provides a “safe harbor” for wellness programs, allowing them to collect genetic information under a precise set of conditions.
 This provision is not a loophole; it is a narrow exception that demands strict adherence to specific requirements.
 Understanding these requirements is essential for evaluating the legality of a program you might encounter.
-The is designed to permit health-promoting activities while preventing the data from being used for discriminatory purposes.
+The safe harbor is designed to permit health-promoting activities while preventing the data from being used for discriminatory purposes.

 For the collection of genetic information within a wellness program to be permissible, the following conditions must be met: